jimmystewpot/pommes/README.md

 # project object model model (and parser)

-This project contains a work-in-progress model definition of maven POM files, and with it an easy way to parse `pom.xml` files into this data structure using `serde`.
+This project contains a model definition of maven POM files, with it an easy way to parse `pom.xml` files into data structures using `serde` / `serde-xml-rs`.

+There's also a `mvn-genbr` binary that can be used to generate `BuildRequires` for RPM builds.